leandrocgsi/xy-inc/README.md

 # Using services

-Using a tool such as Postman or SOAP-UI we can perform the following operations:
+Using a tool such as Postman or SOAP-UI we can perform the following test operations:

 * Creating a new model